Comprehensive guide to betting theory, strategy, analysis and insights.

 Spread betting in baseball is a little different because run totals are generally lower than point totals are in football.
 Because of that, the spread (sometimes referred to as the “run line”) tends to be much lower.
 The most common run line you’ll see is 1.5 runs.
 Let’s go back to our previous example:

-In this example, the Red Sox now have to win by 2 or more runs for a bet on them to payout.
-Now, the Orioles are favored to win this bet, resulting in a $145 payout by wagering $100 on the Orioles.
-Alternatively, a $100 bet on the Red Sox will pay $125.
-If you think the Sox will win big, you get a higher payout with this style of bet.
+In this example, the Astros now have to win by 2 or more runs for a bet on them to payout.
+Now, Houston are favored to win this bet, resulting in a $145 payout by wagering $100 on the Houston.
+Alternatively, a $100 bet on the Phillies will pay $75.
+If you think the 'Stros will win big, you get a higher payout with this style of bet.

-Let’s look at a hypothetical World Series matchup:
+Let’s look at the 2022 World Series matchup:

 The total has been set at 10.5 runs.
 The top line represents what you’ll win if you bet the over, and the bottom line shows what you’ll win betting the under.
 In this case, the over pays $100 for a $100 bet, whereas on the under, you’d need to bet $125 to win $100.

 If you think this matchup will be a slugfest, then bet the over and root for a high-scoring game.
 You can be a winner regardless of which team comes out on top.

 Baseball betting can be tough to understand, especially for those new to betting.
 Read up on how to read baseball betting lines before placing your first bet this MLB season.

 The final type of bet you can utilize when the World Series rolls around is a prop bet.
 In this type of bet, you’re not betting on the outcome of the game but rather on what will happen during the game.
 Some examples of typical prop bets are: